 That is why we do them.
 Squats indeed save lives.
 Strength training with your lower body is paramount for both a greater longevity and reduced body fat.
 Not running, cycling, doing the elliptical endlessly.
 A study done in 2005 demonstrates that the two greatest predictors of living a long, healthy disease and injury free life are strength and mass in the lower body.
 In a population of elderly men and women those with stronger quadriceps muscles had the lowest risk of dying over a 6 year period.
 Conversely those with the weaker legs muscles had the highest risk of dying.

-The amount of muscle mass is also very important.
+The amount of muscle mass is also very important which is why most of the people who are keen on maintaining a healthy body rely on additional supplements which you can see here, as they help them develop more mass and better bone density.
 Not only is more muscle mass in the lower body associated with reduced belly (visceral fat which is inflammatory and elated to many health diseases) fat but it too is associated with longevity, especially those with cancer and other diseases.

 It goes unstated but the reasons for these two factors being important indicators are as follows: